 You might be wondering at the moment, “What is the RMF or Recycling Modernisation Fund?”

-Basically, this program will put in millions’ (over 600 million dollars) worth of recycling investment, which will come from Australian Government, state and territory governments and industry investments.
+Basically, this program will put in millions’ (over 600 million dollars) worth of recycling investment, which will come from the Australian Government, state and territory governments and industry investments.

 The Recycling Modernisation Fund will also aim to help industries in waste and recycling to capture more materials for recycling – all the while doing it in a cost-effective process.
-So, Australia should do the most optimal way and provide the waste and recycling industry everything it needs to operate in the most effective and efficient of ways.
+So, Australia should do the most optimal way and provide the waste and recycling industry with everything it needs to operate in the most effective and efficient of ways.
 Through the funding program, essentially, Australia will take into account the industry’s future.